simonsolnes/markdownpdf/README.md

 ## mdpdf Syntax

-The good parts of this converter is the features that markdown that markdown doesn't support.
+The good parts of this converter is the features that markdown doesn't support.

 ### Bibliography and citations